How to apply for a Blue Badge

 To apply for a Blue Badge, you will need:

-1) Proof of identity such as a passport or driving licence.
+Proof of identity (passport, birth certificate or driving licence)

 Step 3: Complete the Application Form